Electronic cigarette: Marketing

 Celebrity endorsements are used to encourage e-cigarette use.
 Opponents of the tobacco industry state that the Blu advertisement, in a context of longstanding prohibition of tobacco advertising on television, seems to have resorted to advertising tactics that got former generations of people in the US addicted to traditional cigarettes.

 From 2011 to 2014, e-cigarette use among young people in the US was rising as e-cigarette advertising increased.

 Since at least 2007, e-cigarettes have been heavily promoted across media outlets globally.
 They are vigorously advertised, mostly through the Internet, as a safe substitute to traditional cigarettes, among other things.
 E-cigarette companies promote their e-cigarette products on Facebook, Instagram, YouTube, and Twitter.
 They are promoted on YouTube by movies with sexual material and music icons, who encourage minors to "take their freedom back."
 They have partnered with a number of sports and music icons to promote their products.
 Tobacco companies intensely market e-cigarettes to young people, with industry strategies including cartoon characters and candy flavors.
 Fruit flavored e-liquid is the most commonly marketed e-liquid flavor on social media.

-E-cigarette companies commonly promote that their products contain only water, nicotine, glycerin, propylene glycol, and flavoring but this assertion is misleading as researchers have found differing amounts of heavy metals in the vapor, including chromium, nickel, tin, silver, cadmium, mercury, and aluminum.
-The widespread assertion that e-cigarettes emit "only water vapor" is not true because the evidence demonstrates e-cigarette vapor contains possibly harmful chemicals such as nicotine, carbonyls, metals, and volatile organic compounds, in addition to particulate matter.
+E-cigarette companies commonly promote that their products contain only water, nicotine, glycerin, propylene glycol, and flavoring, but this assertion is misleading as researchers have found differing amounts of heavy metals in the vapor, including chromium, nickel, tin, silver, cadmium, mercury, and aluminum.
+The United States Centers for Disease Control and Prevention (CDC) explicitly states that e‑cigarette aerosol is not harmless "water vapor."
+Evidence demonstrates that e‑cigarette aerosol contains potentially harmful chemicals such as nicotine, carbonyls, metals, and volatile organic compounds, alongside fine particulate matter (PM2.5).
+These ultrafine particles are small enough to bypass respiratory defenses and be inhaled deep into the lungs, where they can enter the bloodstream and are associated with severe systemic inflammation, cardiovascular disease, and premature death.

 Many e-cigarette companies market their products as a smoking cessation aid without evidence of effectiveness.
 E-cigarette marketing has been found to make unsubstantiated health statements (e.g., that they help one quit smoking) including statements about improving psychiatric symptoms, which may be particularly appealing to smokers with mental illness.
 E-cigarette marketing advocate weight control and emphasize use of nicotine with many flavors.
 These marketing angles could particularly entice overweight people, young people, and vulnerable groups.
 Some e-cigarette companies state that their products are green without supporting evidence which may be purely to increase their sales.